 When we get a refund request from a customer, we usually direct the request to your support contact so that you may handle it.
 The only time that we refund an order without consulting you is when a customer who has purchased with a credit card has contacted us about a fraudulent charge.
 In this case, the order is refunded to prevent a chargeback.
-Credit cards refunds can generally be done up to one year after an order, but PayPal has a 90 day refund limit.
+Credit cards refunds can generally be done up to six months after an order, but PayPal has a 90 day refund limit.
 The refund fee is 3.5% of the order total.

 Chargebacks are different than refunds.
 A chargeback is the return of funds to a consumer, forcibly initiated by the consumer's issuing bank.
 The customer signs an affidavit with their credit card provider claiming they did not make the purchase.
 The only way a merchant can dispute this claim is to provide trackable shipping to the customer's address.
 Since most orders are only digital, we typically cannot provide this information, and the issuing bank decides in favor of the customer.

 Refunds with Split Accounts